 Michael’s Seitan (Levittown)

 Seitan is a vegan meat alternative made from wheat gluten, and while that might not sound instantly appealing to some, when properly prepared, it can be an epic flavor and texture experience.
 Based in Levittown, Michael’s Savory Seitan is locally made vegan wheat meat and contains no dairy or animal products, refined sugars, preservatives, artificial coloring, honey, trans fat or cholesterol.
 It’s a nutritious, affordable alternative even for meat-eaters (we love it in burritos!).
-A number of PA-based delis and restaurants, like The Greyhound Cafe in Malvern and Frankie’s on Fairview in Woodlyn, use Michael’s Seitan as an ingredient in vegetarian dishes.
+Michael’s Savory Seitan is actually the only manufacturer or traditional seitan in all of North America, so it’s extra special to have it in the Commonwealth.
+A number of PA-based delis and restaurants, like Monk’s Cafe in Philadelphia, The Greyhound Cafe in Malvern and Boardwalk Vegan in Havertown use Michael’s Seitan as an ingredient in vegetarian dishes.
 Look for Michael’s Savory Seitan in the refrigerated section of natural food markets and some bigger grocery stores, too!
 4029 New Rodgers Rd., Levittown; (267) 597-7596.

 Vegan Treats (Bethlehem)

 What are your favorite locally produced vegan foods and products?
-Let us know in the comments here or on the PA Eats Facebook page!
+Let us know in the comments here or on the PA Eats Facebook and Instagram pages!